ktoso/rx-wiki/Backpressure.md

 You could attach a throttling operator to _B_, but this would mean ignoring some of the items _B_ emits, which might not be appropriate.
 What you’d really like to do is to signal to _B_ that it needs to slow down and then let _B_ decide how to do this in a way that maintains the integrity of its emissions.

-Backpressure lets you do this.
+The reactive pull backpressure model lets you do this.
 The `Subscriber` interface has a method called `request(_n_)` that lets it ask for a specified number of items from the Observable the Subscriber is subscribed to.
-A `Subscriber` can call this method inside its `onStart()` handler to initiate the emission of items and in its `onNext()` handler to keep the flow of emissions coming.
+A `Subscriber` can call this method inside its `onStart()` handler to initiate the emission of items, and in its `onNext()` handler to keep the flow of emissions coming.
 This creates a sort of active pull from the Subscriber in contrast to the normal passive push Observable behavior.

 The `zip` operator in RxJava uses this technique.
 It maintains a small buffer of items, and requests no more from its source Observables than would fill that buffer.
+Each time `zip` emits an item, it removes that item from its buffer and requests exactly one more item from each of its source Observables.

+(Most RxJava operators exercise this variety of backpressure.
+Some operators do not need to use this variety of backpressure, as they operate in the same thread as the Observable they operate on, and so they exert a form of blocking backpressure simply by not giving the Observable the opportunity to emit another item until they have finished processing the previous one.
+For other operators, backpressure is inappropriate as they have been explicitly designed to deal with flow control in other ways.
+The RxJava javadocs for those operators that are methods of the Observable class indicate which ones do not use standard backpressure and why.)

 For this to work, though, _A_ and _B_ (or the Observables that result from operators applied to them) must respond correctly to the `request()`.
 If an Observable has not been written to support backpressure (such support is not a requirement for Observables), you can apply one of the following operators to it, each of which forces a simple form of backpressure behavior: